 Experienced growers often choose to trim large fan leaves in the period before harvest to allow closer access to all the side branches and their leaves and buds.

-However, other factors can affect the colour of pistils (changes in temperature and humidity), so it is unwise to solely rely on the pistil method to judge the timing of your autoflower harvest, especially if you are a novice grower.
-If you are the type of grower who likes to handle and touch the growing flowers, this can also affect the colour of the pistils!
+However, other factors can affect the color of pistils (changes in temperature and humidity), so it is unwise to solely rely on the pistil method to judge the timing of your autoflower harvest, especially if you are a novice grower.
+If you are the type of grower who likes to handle and touch the growing flowers, this can also affect the color of the pistils!